 Mexico’s power system operator, the Comisión Federal de Electricidad (CFE) relies on more than 470 substations with a total of circa 2700 power transformers from 115 kV to 400 kV.
 Most of these are equipped with oil impregnated paper bushings (OIP) while there is lesser use of resin bonded paper (RBP) bushings as well as resin impregnated paper (RIP) bushings.
 Operating experience has demonstrated that more than a quarter of all transformer failures (27.7%) are due to failed bushings, about half the time with catastrophic results.

-This past INMR article, contributed by LAPEM and the Comisíon Federal de Electricidad (CFE), discussed the utility’s experience mainly with OIP HV bushings taken out of service for the purpose of diagnostics, maintenance or failure analysis.
+This edited 2015 contribution to INMR by the late Manuel Guzmán V. and Fernando Elizarraz R. of LAPEM and Ricardo Montes F. of the CFE, discussed the utility’s experience mainly with OIP HV bushings retired from service for diagnostics, maintenance or failure analysis.

 Due to growing commercial and industrial activity in Mexico, electricity demand is increasing by about 5% per year.
 The CFE operates a grid covering 9 different Regions.
 This network is comprised of more than 57,000 km of overhead transmission lines and some 470 substations with nominal voltages of 115 kV, 161 kV, 230 kV and 400 kV and where a total of 2760 power transformers equipped with 6500 HV bushings are in service.

 Analysis of power transformer accidents between 2000 and 2014 has demonstrated that bushings are often the ‘weakest link in the chain’ and also the second leading cause of such failures (see Fig.2).
 Indeed, historical data shows that 27.7% of all power transformer failures in Mexico were due directly to problems with the bushings.